Eccentrically Loaded Bolt Groups

 By providing both the location of the instantaneous center and the normalized force on each bolt, the tool presented here enables engineers to draw a free-body of the condition.
 This should provide a deeper understanding of the results.
 It can also enable engineers to apply the model to more accurately calculate the tearout strength of the individual bolts.

-Also as this discussion proceeds other models will be discusses and similar tools will be provides so that the results of various models can be compared
+Also as this discussion proceeds other models will be discusses and similar tools will be provided so that the results of various models can be compared.

 Why is this an inelastic method?

 The method is based on an assumed load-deformation curve described in the AISC Steel Construction Manual.
 Other models could be used.
 For example, if a linear load-deformation curve is assumed then the method will provide the same results as the "elastic method" described in the Manual.
 It might also be possible to developed a closed-formed (and non-iterative) solution to the problem by defining a simpler load-deformation curve that generates conservative results.
 This would also be an inelastic approach.

 It may be interesting to note that the Manual describes elastic and inelastic methods.
 This might be contrasted with other commonly encountered parings such as the elastic and plastic section moduli.
 The method described in the Manual does not assume a plastic model.
 In a perfectly-plastic model the individual bolts would achieve their maximum strength and maintain this strength through infinite deformation.
 The Manual procedure imposes a maximum deformation on the bolts of 0.34 inches based on a 3/4" diameter F3125 Grade A325 bolt.
 The method then calculates the deformation on each of the bolts based on its distance from the instantaneous center of rotation.
 In this way all three equations necessary to produce the "correct" solution are satisfied: equilibrium compatibility, and constitutive.
 Both the elastic and inelastic models described in the Manual satisfy all three constraints.
 Both solutions are therefore exact solutions consistent with the assumptions made.